Property

 • Opt for movable pieces to add to the space when entertaining guests.
 Otherwise, keep your seating enough for you and your family.

 • Leave plenty of room in between the pieces.
-Follow basic interior design rules on the spacing between chairs and tables, and make sure that everything is ergonomic.
+Follow basic interior design rules on the spacing between chairs and tables, and ensure everything is ergonomic.

 • Add plenty of mirrors and reflective surfaces.
 These shiny surfaces will help bounce a lot of light and create an atmosphere of openness and airiness in your interiors.